Professor: K. Ckless, D. Criss

 B.S.
 Biochemistry Program: This program provides the depth of knowledge and skill that students need to prepare for careers in health, nutritional, or biotechnical fields (e.g., medicine, dentistry, food chemistry, genetic engineering, and industrial enzymology).
 It includes a solid foundation in biology, chemistry, and physics, but it is flexible enough to be tailored to meet each student’s particular needs or goals.
 (See listing under Biochemistry.)

-Chemistry Minor: Students in programs with a strong chemistry component should inquire about requirements for a minor in chemistry through the chemistry department.
+Chemistry Minor: Students in programs with a strong chemistry component should inquire about requirements for a minor in chemistry through the Chemistry and Biochemistry Department.
 A wide choice of courses is available to complete this minor, involving 18-21 credit hours.
 See Academic Minors in this catalog for further details.

 ProgramsMajors (Undergraduate)Minors (Undergraduate)